balsa0/cod4-level-hack-mod/README.md

 http://www.cod4x.me/

 - Set up your server to run without mod
-- Add these additional gsc files to override the server-side scripts
+- Add these additional gsc (in src/ folder) files to override the server-side scripts
 - Set up your server to run on TDM (g_gametype "war") and only on Crash (map mp_crash)
 - Enjoy your own level hack server!